jason89521/react-infinite-scroll/docs/README.md

 ## No pollution

 React Infinite Scroll does not add extra HTML elements to your application.
-That is, you don't have to worry about adding extra styling because it doesn't break you DOM structure.
+That is, you don't have to worry about adding extra styling because it doesn't break your DOM structure.